ElisaYork/3DMorph/README.md

 Packaged May 2018

 This package comes with no warranty of any kind.
 Permission is granted to use the material for noncommercial and research purposes.
-Please cite [paper].
+Please cite "3DMorph automatic analysis of microglial morphology in 3 dimensions from ex vivo and in vivo imaging".

 ------------------------------------------------------------